Most UMUC classes no longer require students to purchase textbooks; instead, required readings have been made available in online classrooms.

-Finding readings in eReadings/eReserves
+Finding readings in non-ELM classes

-Finding readings in course material
+Finding readings in ELM classes

 Accessing Books24x7 readings

-If you get an error message saying that you must log in through your library when you click on a link in your classroom to access a Books24x7 textbook, the following workaround should get you access to the book:
+If you get an error message saying that you must log in through your library when you click on a link in your classroom to access a Books24x7 book, the following workaround should get you access to the book:

 Please report the issue to your instructor, too, so that the problem can be fixed for your class and for future classes.